k21971/EvilHack/doc/evilhack-changelog.md

   when rile_shk() routine was called
 - Fix: bracers should not be a suitable target when applying a dwarvish bearded axe towards the player or a monster
+- Fix: crash in relation to tainted (drow poison) objects